Center for Biologics Evaluation and Research: History

 CBER's history began with a horse named Jim, a vaccine-contamination scandal that prompted the Biologics Control Act of 1902.
 Originally, CBER was part of what became the National Institutes of Health, rather than the FDA.
 Its mission included a mandate to foster the development of new vaccines.

 The Bureau was transferred from the NIH to the FDA in 1972, where it was renamed Bureau of Biologics and focused on vaccines, serums for allergy shots, and blood products.

 Ten years later, with the beginning of the biotechnology revolution, the line between a drug and a biologic, or a device and a biologic, became blurred.
 It was merged with the FDA's Bureau of Drugs to form the Center for Drugs and Biologics during an agency-wide reorganization under Commissioner Arthur Hayes.
 This reorganization similarly merged the bureaus responsible for medical devices and radiation control into the Center for Devices and Radiological Health.

 In 1987, under Commissioner Frank Young, CBER and the Center for Drug Evaluation and Research (CDER) were split into their present form.
-The two groups were charged with enforcing different laws and had significantly different philosophical and cultural differences.
+The two groups were charged with enforcing different laws and had significant philosophical and cultural differences.
 CBER took a more collaborative, public-health driven approach to working with the industry, and in the 1980s was quicker to approve products than their drugs counterparts.
 The growing crisis around HIV testing and treatment, and an inter-agency dispute between officials from the former Bureau of Drugs and officials from the former Bureau of Biologics over whether to approve Genentech's Activase (tissue plasminogen activator), led to the split.
 CBER was declared the primary agency for HIV/AIDS-related products, since HIV had been spread significantly by blood transfusion and related products.

 In 1997, Congress re-authorized user fees, and research previously done at taxpayer expense began to be charged to manufacturers.
 CBER's research work has diminished dramatically since then.

 In 2002, the FDA transferred a number of biologically produced therapeutics to CDER.
 CBER regulates a number of biologics-related products, including blood tests, computer software, and devices related to blood transfusion, which industry representatives would like to see handled by the much brisker Center for Devices and Radiological Health.